Buzaabah/FRS159/policies.md

 For a fair evaluation of your work, it is imperative to exercise honesty.
 All resources including generetive AI should be used in a responsible manner that aligns with the Honor Code of Princeton University **[Princeton University’s academic regulations](https://rrr.princeton.edu/2022/students-and-university/24-academic-regulations)**.

-When using generative AI should be seen as an opportunity to enhance your learning and understanding, rather than a shortcut to completing assignments.
+Using generative AI should be seen as an opportunity to enhance your learning and understanding, rather than a shortcut to completing assignments.
 It is a tool for exploration, only use it to complement **your learning**.

 ## COVID Protocol